Kl4rry/simp/README.md

 # Goals
 * Support of as many image formats as possible
-* 60 Hz on all modern hardware
+* 60 Hz (Nothing should ever block for more then 16ms)
 * Flicker free redrawing
 * Basic image manipulation (Not reached)